m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

 Total: 60155041 microseconds
 ```
 A request to an invalid host took **60.155041 seconds**.
 We can assume that the timeout is configured to one minute.
 Using this information, we can deduce if an IP is valid or not, in a technique similar to an Nmap host scan.
 If we search for a gateway (assuming the gateway ends with `".1"`), we can discover the subnet the containers are running on.

+Balancing request timeouts is crucial during SSRF scanning.
+Waiting for every server response without a timeout makes scans very slow, while setting the timeout too low can overwhelm the server and result in false negatives.
+An optimal timeout value is needed to ensure scans are both efficient and accurate.